Health Care for Scholars

 The insurance plan you select could be based in your home country, or based in the United States.
 If your health insurance plan in your home country provides coverage to you and your dependents while you are in the United States, and that coverage meets the J health insurance requirements, you may not need any additional insurance.

 If you do not have health insurance that covers you and your J-2 dependents while you are in the United States, you will have to make arrangements for health insurance soon after your arrival in the United States.
 Some non-employee post-doctoral affiliates may qualify for the Harvard University Student Health Plan.
 Scholars may also choose to purchase an insurance plan outside Harvard if they do not have health insurance coverage from their home countries.

 Insurance Plans Outside Harvard

 The HIO has information regarding alternative health insurance plans for those who are not eligible for Harvard employee benefits.
 These plans satisfy the U.S. Department of State health insurance requirements for J visa holders.

 - International Scholar Health Insurance Plan (ISHIP); Contact your HIO advisor to get a copy of this plan.

 Massachusetts Health Reform

-As of July 1, 2007, all residents of Massachusetts are required to have health insurance.
-Under this law, most Massachusetts adults are now required to have health insurance.
+All residents of Massachusetts are required to have health insurance.
 In an attempt to make health insurance more affordable to residents, an independent state agency called the Health Connector was created to help Massachusetts residents find health care coverage.
-You may be eligible for some of the plans offered by the State of Massachusetts.
+You may be eligible for some of the plans offered by the Commonwealth of Massachusetts.